History of First Amendment to the United States Constitution in Timeline

 1984: Lynch v.
 Donnelly

 In 1984, the Supreme Court observed in Lynch v.
-Donnelly that the "wall" of separation between church and state is a useful metaphor, but not an accurate description of the practical aspects of the relationship that in fact exists, mandating accommodation, not merely tolerance, of all religions.
+Donnelly that the "wall" of separation between church and state is a metaphor, not an accurate description.
+The Constitution mandates accommodation of all religions and forbids hostility toward any.

 1985: Wallace v.
 Jaffree